radixdlt/radixdlt-ledger-app/app/src/sign_atom/SIGN_ATOM.md

     ]

     return fieldsInCorrectAlphabeticalOrder
-    	// convert each `ByteInterval` into ByteArray, each 4 bytes long .map(encodeByteInterval)
+    	// convert each `byte_interval_t` into ByteArray, each 4 bytes long .map(encodeByteInterval)
 	    // concat the four ByteArrays together
     	.reduce( || )